Reed-CompBio/spras/docs/prms/mincostflow.rst

 MinCostFlow takes two optional parameters:

-* flow: the amount of flow going through the graph
+* flow: (int) the amount of flow going through the graph
-* capacity: the (int) max capacity for edges
+* capacity: the (float) max capacity for edges